The different types of fundraising posters used by DIY fundraisers & why you only want a touch of your brand

 Example DIY posters using word and template offerings

 Some charities offer a PDF download on their website of a generic fundraising poster for people to download and then if they open in acrobat they have highlighted boxes they can edit and add their own text to customise their poster, this is a great solution as the DIY fundraiser is prompted what to write with ‘what’ ‘when’ and ‘where’ options, it’s got in aid of above the logo and the charity reg no so it’s compliant it’s basically a digital version of the poster in the postal pack but without the handwriting issues.

 The only issue I found with this is some charities haven’t thought about how it’s going to be printed, often using a design rich in colour and running to the edge of the page when printing it will drain their ink, or result in poor print quality, a soggy page, and a white border all the way round where they need to trim the page to size.

 Downloadable template file examples available from the charity websites

 One thing these all have in common is the lack of visibility...

-Well, we have done just that and created a fundraising pack solution that gives your DIY fundraiser a poster and other materials that has an essence of your brand, that’s compliant (with your charity number and ‘in aid of’ above your logo), we prompt the DIY fundraiser to enter the what, when and where and if they enter a typo or need to change something they can make amends.
+Well, we have done just that and created a 5th type of poster we created a fundraising pack creator that gives your DIY fundraiser a poster and other materials that has an essence of your brand, that’s compliant (with your charity number and ‘in aid of’ above your logo), we prompt the DIY fundraiser to enter the what, when and where and if they enter a typo or need to change something they can make amends.
 All materials are print-friendly and the best thing is you get to see what their poster looks like and what they are doing for your charity.
 Find out moreFundraising packs, Fundraising, Posters